-(You're reading all posts by Stephen Smith)Ste Smith is a video reviewer for Cult of Mac and UK based Graphic Designer, creating high-end print for some of the UK's largest companies.
-Ste is keen Apple follower and looks forward to bringing the best videos possible to Cult of Mac.
+(You're reading all posts by Stephen Smith)Ste Smith is Cult of Mac's video guy and a UK-based graphic designer, creating high-end print for some of the UK's largest companies.
+Ste is keen Apple fan and looks forward to bringing the best videos possible to Cult of Mac.
 Follow Ste on Twitter @stesmith10 and Facebook.

 About Stephen Smith

 Faster, more powerful MacBooks come out every year, but for most of us it’s not very practical to throw down a bunch of cash every time a new model gets released.
 Luckily, it’s pretty simple to perform a MacBook RAM upgrade.

 In today’s video, Cult of Mac shows you how to give your MacBook a speed boost by installing new RAM.

 You’re finally making the move, getting rid of your old Android phone in favor of a shiny new iPhone.
 The only problem is transferring all your valuable contacts and photographs from one device to the other.